morganwright2/morganwright2.github.io/essays/Reflective Analysis of my ITM 352 Experience.md

     Discuss the potential impacts these skills will have on your career, especially in terms of understanding and addressing MIS problems.
         The potential impacts these skills will have on my career, especially in terms of understanding and addressing MIS problems, will be extremely beneficial due to the fact that I now know what to look for in addressing problems and also techniques like slowly coding and constantly checking back to help prohibit as many dumb mistakes as possible.
     Reflect on the overall value of the course in your educational journey and future career.
+        Overall, this course in my educational journey and future career has taught me so much in terms of coding/web design all the way to just how to deal with a difficult problem.
+My skills in things like HTML, CSS, and JavaScript have increased more than I knew were possible.
+I also have an entirely different way of looking at frustration, instead of getting mad I find it exciting to face on a new challenge and learn more.
+Although this class had me extremely frustrated at times, it has been worth so much in the long run on the skills that I have gained.